Etex99/procrastinot_prototype/docs/_posts/2025-04-01-instructions-for-use.markdown

 Fill all of the form fields to be able to start your study session.
 Yes, you must enter a strict number of three study tasks, this is intended by design!
 After the form is full and valid, a "green checkmark" will appear at the bottom of the screen to confirm your choices.

-> Note:
-> - Due to the implementation the "green checkmark" will only appear if the last text-input is finished by pressing "confirm" on the virtual keyboard.
-Hiding the keyboard by tapping "back" will not work.
+> Note: Due to the implementation the "green checkmark" will only appear if the last text-input is finished by pressing "confirm" on the virtual keyboard.
+Hiding the keyboard by tapping "back" or outside of the writing space will not work.

 ### Monitor your study sessions